How to select the target Excel bitness

 Since MS Office 2010 Excel, Excel provides two different bitness options – 32-bit and 64-bit.

-When you compile your workbook, you need to define which Excel will be able to work with your compiled workbook.
+When you compile your workbook, you need to select which Excel version (32 bit or 64 bit) will be able to work with your compiled workbook.

-If you select the 32-bit ‘Target Excel’ option, then the compiled EXE will only be able to run on a computer with Excel 32-bit.
+If you select the 32-bit ‘Target Excel’ option, then the compiled EXE will only run with 32-bit Excel installed.

-If you select the 64-bit ‘Target Excel’ option, then the compiled EXE will only be able to run on a computer with Excel 64-bit.
+If you select the 64-bit ‘Target Excel’ option, then the compiled EXE will only run with 64-bit Excel installed.

 It does not matter what bitness of Windows OS the computer has, the only the important thing is the bitness of Excel which is installed on the computer where the compiled exe is being started.